 Introduction

-Centrelink must make a payability determination about whether PLP is payable to a person if the person has made an effective claim.
+Centrelink must make a payability determination (1.1.P.60) once a person has made an effective claim.
+This determination decides whether PLP can be paid to the person.

 Act reference: PPLAct Part 2-2—Determinations about whether PLP is payable to a person, Part 2-3—Eligibility for PLP